Ensono/amido.github.io/docs/testing/axe_automated_accessibility_testing.md

 id: accessibility_testing
 title: Automated Accessibility Testing With Axe
 sidebar_label: Automated Accessibility Testing
+hide_title: false
+hide_table_of_contents: true
 ---

 ## Axe: Accessibility testing

-From the Deque family of products, we are using [aXe](https://www.deque.com/axe/) for accessibility testing.
+From the Dequeue family of products, we are using [aXe](https://www.deque.com/axe/) for accessibility testing.
 When developing, we expect to support WCAG 2.1 Level AA ["wcag21aa"] at a minimum.